bazzscript/becoming_devops_engineer/README.md

 ## DevOps Learning Plan 2024

-This is my DevOps learning plan/guide for the year 2024, it consists of both paid courses and free courses, pick as you wish and create your own learning plan.
+This is my DevOps learning plan/guide for the year 2024, it consists of both paid courses and mostly free courses, pick as you wish and create your learning plan from this.
 A little inspiration from (https://github.com/hacktivist123/DevOps-Learning-Plan/),

 PS: